What is an Anglican?

 How can someone be a catholic and a protestant at the same time?
 To be protestant means to be pro-testament.
-The testimony we proclaim is the gospel message: the free forgiveness found in Jesus Christ alone that is offered to all.
+The testimony we proclaim is the gospel message: the free forgiveness of sins found in Jesus Christ alone that is offered to all.
 We believe and teach that we are saved by grace alone through faith in Jesus Christ alone and derive doctrine through Scripture alone.

 This centrality of the gospel message was reclaimed by various groups in the 16th century Protestant Reformation.
 Anglicanism traces her particular heritage through the English Reformation.
 Thus, Anglicans are simultaneously protestant and catholic.
 In other words, we are reformed catholic.